What tax deduction do I receive when donating?

-How can a charity monetize real estate donations without having the risk of ownership?
+How can a nonprofit monetize real estate donations without having the risk of ownership?

-All the charity has to do is market real estate donations as an donor option (website form, newsletters, emails, etc.) and Zetabid will handle the property screening, marketing and sale without the charity ever having to own or manage the property.
-Much like the car donation programs, Zetabid operates a national real estate auction platform and can quickly monetize all donations of real estate.
-The auctions actually occur prior to the charity taking title (while under contract of sale).
+All the charity has to do is market real estate donations as an donor option (website form, newsletters, emails, etc.) and Zetabid and our nonprofit division CharityAuctionNetwork.org will handle the lead outreach, property screening, marketing and sale without the charity ever having to own or manage the property.
+Much like the car donation programs, Charity Auction Network takes title to the asset via its partner 501(c)3 entity and distributes a minimum of 80% of the net proceeds to the referring nonprofit.
+It’s parent company Zetabid operate a national real estate auction platform and can quickly monetize all donations of real estate.
+The auctions actually occur prior to the master nonprofit taking title (while under contract of sale) so there is no hold time and cash available to pay closing costs and mortgage balances.
+With high value property, a more traditional broker listing may be utilized.

 Can you accept real estate with a mortgage balance?